pegi3s/seda-pipeline-gene-evolution/README.md

 The image below shows an overview of the pipeline.
 It is important to note that there are two alternative  ways of starting the pipeline and reach the two main branches:
 - Green: Through `extract_files` starting with a set of downloaded files located at the input directory as explained below.
 - Blue: Through `download_genomes`, starting with a list of accessions located at the input file especified below.
 This alternative is aimed at reducing disk space as genomes are removed from disk after being analyzed by `getorf_and_blast` and `prosplign_procompart`.

+Also, note that the ProSplign-ProCompart branch (starting either in `prosplign_procompart` or `prosplign-procompart`), is executed by default but it can be disbled as explained before.

 ![pipeline](pipeline.png)